zokhcat/ws-cli/README.md

-Note: Compiles on rust nightly version
+Note: Compiles on rust nightly version only

 Todos: